 Art and Art History, Peeler Art Center, Rm 214

-University Professor, Professor of Art and Art History and Director of the Women's Studies Program
+Johnson Family University Professor and Professor of Art and Art History (on leave)

 Ph.D.
 Medieval Art History, University of Chicago, 1999.

 Teaching Interests: Medieval Art (from Early Christian to Late Gothic), Medieval Secular Art, Gender and Sexuality in Medieval Art, Race in Medieval Art, Post-Colonial Middle Ages, Eco-Criticism and Medieval Art, Medievalism, the Middle Ages in Film, Art Historiography, Women's Studies

 Courses regularly taught: